Presto (album): Writing

 Work on Presto began with Rush renting a studio in the country to write and rehearse new material.
-They adopted their usual method of Lifeson and Lee working on the music while Peart worked alone on the lyrics.
+They adopted their usual method of Lifeson and Lee working on music while Peart worked alone on lyrics.
 Peart wrote: "At the end of the day I might wander into the studio, ice cubes clinking, and listen to what they'd been up to, and if I'd been lucky, show them something new."
 Rush worked at the studio during the week and returned home on weekends.

-Presto marks the beginning of Rush's return to a more guitar-driven sound from what is known to many as Rush's "synthesizer period" of the band's previous four releases.
+Presto marks the beginning of Rush's return to a more guitar-driven sound from what's known to many as the band's "synthesizer period" of the previous four releases.
 When Lifeson and Lee discussed what musical direction to take, they agreed that the core of the band's sound, emotion, and energy had come from the guitar, something that they wanted to return to for Presto.
 This resulted in a much more satisfying album for Lifeson.
 Lifeson had felt constricted in his guitar playing since synthesizers began playing a more dominant role in the songwriting and performance on Signals (1982), which had continued through the 1980s.
-Lee explained that Rush wanted Presto to be "more of a singer's album, and I think you'll notice that the arrangements musically support the vocal[s] ...
-Neil's lyrics to me are a lot more heartfelt [...]
+Lee explained that Rush wanted Presto to be "more of a singer's album, and I think you'll notice that the arrangements musically support the vocal. [...]
+Neil's lyrics to me are a lot more heartfelt. [...]
 This album was a real reaction against technology in a sense.
-I was getting sick and tired of working with computers and synthesizers [...]
+I was getting sick and tired of working with computers and synthesizers. [...]
 We made a pact to stay away from strings, pianos, and organs—to stay away from digital technology.
 In the end, we couldn't resist using them for colour."

-In a contrast to previous albums Grace Under Pressure, Power Windows and Hold Your Fire, the album does not contain an overall running lyrical theme, or what Peart described as "heavy" lyrical messages, instead adopting a more loose approach with each track making its own statement.
+In a contrast to previous albums Grace Under Pressure (1984), Power Windows (1985) and Hold Your Fire, the album does not contain an overall running lyrical theme, or what Peart described as "heavy" lyrical messages, instead adopting a more loose approach with each track making its own statement.
 Peart used the word "response" to describe the lyrical content as a whole.
 "The idea that you don't go through life just looking at things.
 It doesn't matter if you've been all around the world - you may have seen it, but if you haven't felt it, you haven't been there."
 Peart added: "There are many threads and a strong motif of looking at life today and trying to act inside it."